DavidLeoni/divercli/docs/Commands.md

 ### Invalid imports

 When you try to import an XML, it is first validated to check XML is valid _and_ references to current db are present.
-Let's try to import `bad-eamplicon.xml`, which we already know contains many schema errors:
+Let's try to import `bad-examplicon.xml`, which we already know contains many schema errors:

 $eval{empty.init}